HIST 101. Western Civilization I. 3 Credits.

 An exploration of Southeast Asian as well as American history.
 This course will survey briefly the development of Vietnamese culture and nationalism, the history of French imperialism in Indochina as background to an examination of the development of the Vietnamese independence movement, the origins of Vietnamese communism, the war for independence from France, and the violent and tragic relationship between the U.S. and Vietnam from the end of World War II to the final departure of American forces from Saigon.
-S, even years.
+On demand.

 HIST 343.
 Ancient Greece.
 3 Credits.

 A study of Greek prehistory and history to the end of the Hellenistic era.
 Greek achievements in art, commerce, literature, politics, religion, science, and technology are surveyed.
-F, odd years.
+S, even years.